CIC (Nintendo): Design

-The system consists of two parts, a Sharp Corporation 4-bit SM590 microcontroller in the console (the "lock") that checks the inserted cartridge for authentication, and a matching chip in the game cartridge (the "key") that gives the code upon demand.
+The system consists of two parts: a Sharp 4-bit SM590 microcontroller in the console (the "lock") that checks the inserted cartridge for authentication, and a matching chip in the game cartridge (the "key") that gives the code upon demand.
 If the cartridge does not successfully provide the authentication, then the CIC repeatedly resets the CPU at a frequency of 1 Hz.
 This causes the television and power LED to blink at the same 1 Hz rate and prevents the game from being playable.